Bicyclists traveling entire perimeter of Lake Michigan enjoy Indiana Dunes

 After a short 15-mile ride through the last of Indiana’s Prairie Duneland Trail, we finally got back to Lake Michigan at Indiana Dunes State Park.
-Several months ago, I’d gotten in touch with a group of people from the Lake Michigan Trail Network who are working on getting an official “Lake Michigan Trail” designated and signed for the entire circle around the lake.
+Several months ago, I’d gotten in touch with a group of people who are working on getting a “Lake Michigan Trail” designated and signed for the entire circle around the lake.
 One member, Christine Livingston, the assistant director for Indiana Dunes Tourism, asked if we wouldn’t mind being interviewed while at the dunes.
 It was a perfect day for it and in we rode.
 We ended up being featured in the local newspapers and on radio.
 This blog features a few of the great shots they took while we were there.

 From there we proceeded east to the Indiana Dunes National Park for a look at some 1933 Century of Progress Homes that had been moved there by barge after the Chicago World’s Fair ended.
 Strange to see a pink Florida-like building right there on the south shore of the lake.